Battle of Arawe: Japanese response

 After organizing his force while waiting for the 1st Battalion, 141st Infantry Regiment, Komori began his advance on Arawe on 24 December.
 He arrived at the airstrip to the north of Arawe during the early hours of Christmas Day.
 During that morning, elements of the Komori Force ambushed two platoon-sized American patrols traveling in trucks northeast of Umtingalu.
 The American units withdrew to the village and reinforced "G" Troop's defensive position there.
-The American force defeated several Japanese attempts to move around Umtingalu during the day, and killed at least three enemy soldiers.
-Cunningham believed that the force encountered around Umtingalu was the advance guard of a much larger body of Japanese soldiers advancing from Gasmata, and withdrew the troopers stationed around the village to positions behind the MLR.
-At 10:30 pm that night, 50 Japanese soldiers made a poorly coordinated attack on the MLR.
+The American force defeated several Japanese attempts to move around Umtingalu during the day and killed at least three enemy soldiers.
+Cunningham believed that the force encountered around Umtingalu was the advance guard of a much larger body of Japanese soldiers advancing from Gasmata and so withdrew the troops stationed around the village to positions behind the MLR.
+At 22:30 that night, 50 Japanese soldiers made a poorly coordinated attack on the MLR.
 While they succeeded in overrunning some American positions, the Japanese were repulsed by fire from the 112th Cavalry's 60 mm mortars.
-The Americans lost one man killed and eight wounded, and estimated that the Japanese had suffered twelve casualties.
+The Americans lost one man killed and eight wounded, and the Japanese suffered twelve casualties.

 The Japanese offensive continued after the Christmas Day attack.
 Two small attacks, each involving 15 soldiers, were made against the eastern edge of the MLR on the nights of 26 and 27 December.
-These were also repulsed by the 112th Cavalry's light mortars, and inflicted only a small number of casualties on the American force.
-On 28 December part of the 112th Cavalry Regiment's "B" Troop set out from the MLR in an attempt to reach Umtingalu, but withdrew after encountering snipers and some light mortar fire.
+These were also repulsed by the 112th Cavalry's light mortars and inflicted only a small number of casualties on the American force.
+On 28 December part of the 112th Cavalry Regiment's "B" Troop set out from the MLR in an attempt to reach Umtingalu but withdrew after encountering snipers and some light mortar fire.
 A platoon from "C" Troop also made an unsuccessful patrol from the western end of the MLR during which it suffered six casualties from Japanese machine gun and rifle fire.
-The same day, Komori dispatched a force of between 20 and 30 soldiers to destroy the American mortar positions.
-The Japanese soldiers infiltrated the American positions by wading through swamps at the western end of the MLR, but were detected before they could reach dry land.
-The Director Task Force mounted a strong response, which included a counterattack by elements of three cavalry troops and a platoon from the 158th Infantry Regiment supported by mortars.
+The same day Komori dispatched a force of between 20 and 30 soldiers to destroy the American mortar positions.
+The Japanese soldiers infiltrated the American positions by wading through swamps at the western end of the MLR but were detected before they could reach dry land.
+The Director Task Force mounted a strong response which included a counterattack by elements of three cavalry troops and a platoon from the 158th Infantry Regiment supported by mortars.
 The Japanese force suffered 17 casualties.

-The 1st Battalion, 141st Infantry Regiment arrived in the Arawe area on the afternoon of 29 December, and conducted several small and unsuccessful attacks in early January 1944 before taking up positions about 400–500 yd north of the American MLR.
+The 1st Battalion, 141st Infantry Regiment arrived in the Arawe area on the afternoon of 29 December and conducted several small and unsuccessful attacks in early January before taking up positions about 400–500 yd north of the American MLR.
 These positions comprised shallow trenches and foxholes which were difficult to see.
-While there were only about 100 Japanese soldiers in the area, they moved their six machine guns frequently, making them difficult targets for American mortars and artillery.
+Although there were only about 100 Japanese soldiers in the area, they moved their six machine guns frequently, making them difficult targets for American mortars and artillery.